-The best place to start your apartment search is to use Northeastern’s FREE off-campus Housing Database.
+The best place to start your apartment search for Boston area apartments is to use Northeastern’s FREE off-campus Housing Database.
 Northeastern community members can search and post apartment or sublet listings, look for roommates, and find a list of recommended realtors.
 Parents can sign up as guests to assist with the apartment search too.

 Follow these steps to register and use the Housing Database: